Tackling Fake Forgetting through Uncertainty Quantification: Enhancing Machine Unlearning via Conformal Prediction

 \section{Enhancing Machine Unlearning via Conformal Prediction}

-Based on the findings in Table \ref{tab:inset_ratio} in Section \ref{sec_2_1} and Table \ref{sup_tab:vulnerability} in Appendix \ref{sec:b_1}, we observe that existing training-based unlearning methods are typically optimized with respect to loss functions that do not directly support the improvement of forgetting quality from our fake unlearning perspective.
-Specifically, \textbf{the optimization objectives of existing methods fail to ensure that the ground truth labels are sufficiently pushed out of the conformal prediction set}, which is key to overcoming fake unlearning.
+Based on the findings in Section \ref{sec_2_2}, we observe that existing training-based unlearning methods are typically optimized with respect to loss functions that do not directly support the improvement of forgetting quality from our fake forgetting perspective.
+Specifically, \textbf{the optimization objectives of existing methods fail to ensure that the ground truth labels are sufficiently pushed out of the conformal prediction set}, which is key to overcoming fake forgetting.
 This raises a critical question:

-Therefore, we propose a novel and general \uline{\textbf{c}}onformal \uline{\textbf{p}}rediction-based \uline{\textbf{u}}nlearning framework (CPU) tailored for training-based unlearning methods, aimed at enhancing their forgetting quality.
-A key insight driving our framework is to overcome the issue exposed by fake unlearning.
-This emphasizes that the non-conformity scores of ground truth labels should be pushed as far beyond the conformal prediction threshold $\hat{q}$ as possible.
+Therefore, we propose a novel and general conformal prediction-based unlearning framework CPU tailored for training-based unlearning methods, aimed at enhancing their forgetting quality.
+A key insight driving our framework is to overcome the issue exposed by fake forgetting.
+This emphasizes that the non-conformity scores of ground truth labels for forget data should be pushed beyond the conformal prediction threshold $\hat{q}$.
 Interestingly, this goal aligns naturally with the design of the C\&W attack loss \cite{cw_atack}, which motivates our creative adaptation to the unlearning scenario.

-Let us first apply the original C\&W loss directly to the unlearning scenario, without yet incorporating conformal prediction.
-For forget data $\train_f$, the goal of the unlearning loss is to decrease the model's confidence in the true labels of $\train_f$.
+As a starting point, we adapt the original C\&W loss to the unlearning scenario, which serves as an intermediate formulation before integrating conformal prediction in our final framework.
+For the forget data $\train_f$, the objective of the C\&W-inspired unlearning loss is to decrease the model's confidence in the true labels of $\train_f$.
 Based on this, the C\&W-inspired unlearning loss is defined as: